“I can think. I can wait. I can fast.”

-Values of great significance to the one who can use them wisely.
+Certainly, values of great significance to the one who can use them wisely.

-To fast – to be able to endure difficulties and have a high level of endurance
+Fasting –to be able to endure difficulties and have a high level of endurance

-To think – good decision making and being aware
+Thinking – good decision making and awareness

-To wait – the ability to be patient and keep mistakes away
+Waiting – the ability to be patient

 The quote comes from novel “Siddhartha”, which deals with the spiritual journey of a young man named Siddhartha during the time of Buddha.
 At a point in the book, the protagonist has a conversation with a merchant and it goes like this: